hyperledger-archives/fabric/README.md

 ## Setting Up a Network <a name="devnet"></a>

-To set up an development network of several validating peers, follow the instructions on the [Devnet Setup](docs/dev-setup/devnet-setup.md) page.
-This network leverage Docker to manage multiple instances of validating peer on the same machine, allowing you to quickly test your chaincode.
+To set up an development network composed of several validating peers, follow the instructions on the [Devnet Setup](docs/dev-setup/devnet-setup.md) page.
+This network leverages Docker to manage multiple peer instances on the same machine, allowing you to quickly test your chaincode.

 ## Working with CLI, REST, and Node.js <a name="cli"></a>